escobard/share/README.md

 In addition:

 1) 4% of every donation is placed in a lottery.
-    - 5 random donors at the end of every month.
+    - awarded to 5 random donors at the end of every month.
-    - process automated for v2.0.
+    - lottery fulfillment to be automated for v2.0.
 2) 1% of every donation is returned to the product ownner.

 Production version available here: https://share-ui.herokuapp.com/